paces: Parallelized Application of Co-Evolving Subspaces, a method for computing quantum dynamics on GPUs: How to weight states for truncation

 \section{How to weight states for truncation}

 The effective Hilbert space must be truncated at regular intervals to prevent it from exceeding available memory.
-In this appendix, we discuss possible procedures for doing so: However, determining the optimal weighting procedure is still an open question and, so far, the naïve coefficient-based weighting approach has proven to be the best available option.

 The simplest approach is to simply sort the expansion coefficients by their current weight $w_0^{(n)} \coloneqq \abs{\braket{n}{\psi(t)}}^2$ and then truncate to the $M$ coefficients with the highest weight.
-Though this approach is certainly reasonable, it is not necessarily optimal: The basis states that exhibit the highest weight in the wavefunction at time $t$ are not necessarily those that bear the greatest importance for the future of the time evolution.
+Though this approach is certainly reasonable, it is not guaranteed to be optimal: The basis states that exhibit the highest weight in the wavefunction at time $t$ are not necessarily those that bear the greatest importance for the future of the time evolution.
 One might, therefore, consider estimating the future \enquote{importance} of the basis state $\ket{n}$ by weighting it not by $\abs{\braket{n}{\psi(t)}}^2$, but rather by some method that assigns additional weight to highly connected states that may be explored in the next timestep, for example:

 The future-weighting parameter $\tau$ can be varied independently of the timestep $\delta t$, and setting $\tau = 0$ results in the simple current-time weight $w_0^{(n)}$.
 However, in practice, said more general weighting mechanism performs best for $\tau = 0$ ---i.e., the naive approach appears to be superior to any \enquote{forward-looking} weighting.
 Future analyses may uncover better weighting methods than the naive one, which would allow faster convergence to be achieved.